yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/plannerexternalsource.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The **plannerExternalSource** resource represents the relationship of a plannerTask to a user experience outside of Planner.
-Tasks in Planner can be surfaced in or synced with other experiences to track work in the context of that experience.
-Data in the plannerExternalSource can be displayed in a user interface, used for sync information utilized by external services, or used to simply point to where a task was created in an external service.
+Represents the relationship of a [plannerTask](plannertask.md) to a user experience outside of Microsoft Planner.

+**Tasks** in Microsoft Planner can be surfaced in or synced with other experiences to track work in the context of that experience.
+Data in the **plannerExternalSource** can be displayed in a user interface, used for sync information utilized by external services, or used to simply point to where a task was created in an external service.

 ## Properties
 |Property|Type|Description|